 I like this scene because it reflects how I felt as a teenager, watching movies in my head, but also because of the question "What's it like being pretty?"
 Some people ask me "What's it like being smart?"
 Well, the answer is that I don't know what it's like.
 I don't even know if I'm as smart as people think I am.
 How I am is the only way I've always known myself.
 I wouldn't know how to be someone or something else.
 And above all, I don't want to be a jerk.

-Buy Freaks & Geeks on amazon.com
+Buy Freaks & Geeks on amazon.com (this link generates a commission)

 - There must be a textbook about M&A that I’m unaware of.
 In that textbook, there’s probably a rule that states that new owners should always throw the founders out of their office when buying a business.